Guerilla Welfare

 Guerilla Welfare was an independent electronic music duo from Edmonton, Alberta, active from 1986 to 1995.
 The principal members were Brian Schultze and Curtis Ruptash, both of whom previously were members of Stony Plain Records recording artists Subtle Hints.

 The duo produced music from processed acoustic and electric instruments with spoken word and field recordings of acoustic "world" instruments and singing samples.
 The resulting sound was a pan-ethnic, experimental sound.
 One critic wrote: "Their pan-global, multi-media palette supported zeitgeist commentary — often, with a healthy dose of gallows humour — on gender, power structures, and sexual and geopolitical tensions.
-Their DIY bunker studio experimentations align them with genre defying dub-infused outfits like African Head Charge, Dome, Lifetones, Naffi, Woo, Negativland and The Residents."
+Their DIY bunker studio experimentations align them with genre defying dub-infused outfits like African Head Charge, Dome, Lifetones, Naffi, Woo, Negativland, and The Residents."

 The pair released three albums through their own label, He-Dead Records.
 Two compilation albums were later produced on other labels.

 Guerilla Welfare - 1986

 Their first album, Guerilla Welfare, was released in 1986.
-The budget for the album was $2700.00; only 500 copies were printed and the covers were silk-screened by hand.
-The tracks "Aggression", "Mistah Bo He Dead" and "Atom Bomb" did well, particularly on North American campus radio.
+The budget for the album was $2,700.00; only 500 copies were printed and the covers were silk-screened by hand.
+The tracks "Aggression", "Mistah Bo He Dead", and "Atom Bomb" did well, particularly on North American campus radio.
 "Atom Bomb" was used in an episode of MTV's The Real World.
-They found independent records stores and distributors in Canada, and US and the UK.
+They found independent records stores and distributors in Canada, and US, and the UK.
 They had few performances, but did play at the 1986 Edmonton Fringe Festival.

 Rhesus Pieces - 1988

 In 1988, the album Rhesus Pieces included three guest vocalists--singers Mandy Cousins and Denise Spitzer, and the Edmonton artist Patrick Higgins.
-The singles "Melting Pot", "Is Everything OK?" and "Mr. Mighty (On the Floor)" did very well on North American campus radio stations.
+The singles "Melting Pot", "Is Everything OK?", and "Mr. Mighty (On the Floor)" did very well on North American campus radio stations.
 That year, they contributed a previously-unrecorded song "Growth?" to the Driven Element compilation put together by Edmonton campus radio station CJSR.
-They also teamed up with poet Mary Howes, filmmaker Jane Evans and dancer Debra Shantz and Mile Zero Dance for a multimedia performance at Calgary's The New Gallery.
+They also teamed up with poet Mary Howes, filmmaker Jane Evans, dancer Debra Shantz, and Mile Zero Dance for a multimedia performance at Calgary's The New Gallery.